GenieCoderSrc/reusable_editor/README.md

 # reusable_editor

-A flexible and modular file management package for Flutter, supporting both Firestore and REST API-based storage systems.
-This package includes file upload/delete operations, state management using Cubits, and various utilities for file/image handling and selection.
+A flexible and modular file management and form handling package for Flutter, supporting both Firestore and REST API-based storage systems along with comprehensive form field management.
+This package includes file operations, form state management using Cubits, and a collection of reusable form field widgets.

 ## Features
 - Abstract interfaces for clean architecture
 - File upload and delete operations
 - Support for Firebase Firestore and custom REST API
-- Cubits for managing form states (e.g. image, switch, dropdown, text field)
+- Cubits for managing form states (e.g., image, switch, dropdown, text field)
+- Complete set of reusable form field widgets
 - Extensions for asset loading as `File` and `Uint8List`
 - Enum-based dropdown with icon and label support